 The study identifies BPGAP1 as the protein that is mainly responsible for linking two major signaling pathways controlling cell growth and proliferation.
 By being linked, the two pathways are able to talk to each other and maintain a balance in cell numbers.
 On the flip side, any short circuit in one pathway is easily communicated to the other pathway; proteins in both pathways are erratically switched on that leads to uncontrolled growth and proliferation of cells into tumors.
 This is evident from a number of studies that show a higher risk for cancer development and recurrence as a result of short circuits in the JNK-MEK signaling network.

-By bringing out the cancer-causing potential of BPGAP1, the study creates avenues for its possible use as a therapeutic target in future cancer focuses on cell signaling, developmental biology, and mechanobiology.
+By bringing out the cancer-causing potential of BPGAP1, the study creates avenues for its possible use as a therapeutic target in future cancer studies.

 ABOUT THE RESEARCHER: BOON CHUAN LOW